2ndSightLab/ai-tracker/fixed.md

 6/4/2026 2:27 Let's go.
 Unlocking and logging in.

+🟢 Keep getting asked for verification code over and over in lambda vpc config step.
+Once again the project tries to get me to change the role assumption code which has been workign for months.
+Move your security code to a separate project.
+The problem had nothing to do with the other project. the reason i was seeing the request multple times is because the code failed to say what resource it was deploying before it did each one.
+Which is in the requirements.

 🟢 If a concurrency error occurs don't keep trying to deploy in that acocunt.
 Show the comand to run then skip to the next account after the user chooses to continue.

 🟢 After waiting a bit and doing other things deploy lambda after concurrrency quota request.
 Nope.
 I have no idea how long to wait.